cilium/cilium/doc/installation.md

 64 bytes from zrh04s07-in-x04.1e100.net: icmp_seq=3 ttl=56 time=8.83 ms
 ```

-Note that an approporiate policy must be loaded or policy enforcement will
+Note that an appropriate policy must be loaded or policy enforcement will
 drop the relevant packets.
 An example policy can be found in
 `examples/policy/test/` which will allow the above container with the label
 `io.cilium` to be reached from world scope.
 To load and test: